You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Image: Dahlia Seeds – Dwarf Cactus Mix from Suttons

-There’s not much Geoff Hoyle and his wife Heather from Stockport, Cheshire, aka Dahliaholic, don’t know about dahlias as their comprehensive dahlia video growing guide demonstrates.
+There’s not much Geoff Hoyle and his wife Heather from Stockport in Cheshire, aka Dahliaholic, don’t know about dahlias as their comprehensive dahlia video growing guide demonstrates.
 Filmed in their spectacular garden where they raise 150 dahlia varieties from tubers each year, they share their annual routine from March through to November as they turn their entire suburban plot into a dahlia paradise.
 Quite stunning!

 It’s best to plant dahlias in rich soil in a sunny spot in the garden according to Carol, The Sunday Gardener, who says that while dahlias will need a bit of time and attention, the results are worth it.
 Some top advice in her dahlia growing guide is to pinch out the growing tips once the plants are established to get more side shoots and more blooms.